 Jakarta History Museum Vital yet Gory Past

 In 1707, the Dutch colonials started the construction of Batavia’s Stadhuis, City Hall.
 The three-story building was like a mini version of Amsterdam’s Palais of de Dam.
 It showed off the 17th-century Dutch architectural style, including the cupola on top.
 Three years later, Governor-General Abraham van Riebeeck inaugurated the building.

-It served as a city hall until 1913 as Batavia’s development grew southward.
+It served as a city hall until 1913 when Batavia’s development grew southward.
 Despite its political and administrative reputation, it, however, has witnessed countless horrific events.
-Back then, the City Hall square (now Fatahillah square) was a venue for inhumane massacres and executions.
+Back then, City Hall square (now Fatahillah square) was a venue for inhumane massacres and executions.

 The Dutch executors hung thousands of Indonesian freedom fighters and rebels to death in public.
 It was an intimidating warning so no one would ever dare to fight against the ruling colonials.
 They made their point even clearer by having another public slaughter called “Pecah Kulit” incident.